-In 2012 Forbidden has played an active role at the key broadcast conventions: NAB in Las Vegas where some 100,000 individuals register, and Europes IBC in Amsterdam which a
+In 2012 Forbidden has played an active role at the key broadcast conventions: NAB in Las Vegas where some 100,000 individuals register, and Europes IBC in Amsterdam which attracts a footfal

 l of over 40,000.
 Our stands attract many visitors and produce useful contacts and sales leads.
 We also have participated in smaller UK events such as Master Investor and BVE where individual investors can discuss progress with the Forbidden team.